OIAMFS Half Term Newsletter For Students, Parents, Carers

 Firstly, I just wanted to thank you for all your support in the successful reopening of One In A Million Free School.
-I know how keen parents, students and of course staff have been to see our children return back to school so it really is a relief to have everyone back in the building and participating face to face once again, albeit through masks and shields!
+I know how keen parents, students and of course staff have been to see our children return to school, so it really is a relief to have everyone back in the building and participating face to face once again, albeit through masks and shields!

 As you are aware, in order to accommodate the Government's request for in-school Covid testing, we had to implement a staggered return during the week commencing the 8th March, and without your support and understanding, we would not have had such a smooth reopening of school.